 It has helped me profoundly during my own periods of bipolar depression.
 In particular, it has been the much needed “helping hand” that has pulled me out of a black hole several times now and made it possible to get out of bed, wash my hair, and go to work.
 Fortunately, this “boost” in motivation and energy was not accompanied by any mania.

-(This is why I stopped taking taking Wellbutrin.
+(This is why I stopped taking Wellbutrin.
 For someone who does not have panic problems, Wellbutrin may still be a good option, especially in combination with an anticonvulsant mood stabilizer or with lithium.)

 - Substance abuse?
 One of the best known benefits of Wellbutrin is how it helps folks quit smoking cigarettes – and marijuana!
 It may increase sensitivity to alcohol – or it may not – the evidence is inconsistent.

-Impulsive behavior?
+- Impulsive behavior?
 Wellbutrin has been shown to be helpful for compulsive gamblers.
 It should be kept mind though that Wellbutrin is a medicine with stimulant properties and there is not enough data at this time to understand how it may either fuel or control impulsivity.

-Obesity?
+- Obesity?
 Wellbutrin has been trialled as a weight loss aid and is unusual in being an antidepressant that contributes to weight loss rather than weight gain.
 This is extremely important as people with bipolar disorder suffer from higher than normal rates of obesity and are up to 3 times more likely to die from related diseases such as heart disease and diabetes.